 L5 is a location that often involves congenital or developmental defects in the pars interarticularis.
 Pars atypicalities are most common at this level for idiopathic reasons, but many scientists speculate that it is the natural design of the vertebra that makes it so prone to pars irregularities.
 These defects are one of the major causes of spondylolisthesis, particularly when the pars fractures and allows the L5 vertebral bone to migrate anteriorly.

-Spondylolisthesis L5 Grading
+Spondylolisthesis Grading at Level L5

 Most cases of spondylolisthesis at L5 will be classified as grade 1 abnormalities.
 Grade 2 classifications are the next most common diagnostic verdict as to clinical severity of the listhesis.
 Both of these gradings are usually asymptomatic and should not require active treatment, although regular medical monitoring by a qualified spinal neurologist is strongly advised.
 The sum of grade 1 and 2 listhesis conditions accounts for the overwhelming majority of diagnosed cases worldwide, regardless of where in the spine they occur.